Spyderisk/.github/profile/README.md

 # Welcome to the Spyderisk Open Project on GitHub

-Here you will find all of the code that makes up [Spyderisk](https://spyderisk.org), the automated risk assessment tool.
+Here you will find all of the code that makes up [Spyderisk](https://spyderisk.org), the automated risk assessment tool which you can [see and learn about online](https://training.spyderisk.org/courses/).
 The most important Spyderisk repositories for users are pinned below, and are:

 * Spyderisk System Modeller - the main Spyderisk application.
 This repository is for technical software developers.
 This app contains a mathematical model of the world (the "Domain Model") over which a user can graphically add the specifics of their particular use case (the "System Model").
 Spyderisk then calculates the risk of various scenarios happening, for example, a large cloud service becoming unavailable following an electrical outage that affects a critical datacentre.
 The Spyderisk System Modeller can be provided as a hosted service, an example being the training installation available at spyderisk.org.